Here's a classy credit card that can save regular folks like us some big bucks.

 You also receive unlimited access to the airport lounges operated by the Priority Pass Select network.

-Other benefits include three annual upgrades to the Ritz-Carlton Club level on paid stays, a $100 hotel credit on paid stays of two nights or longer, and a 10 percent annual points premium on card purchases.
+Other benefits include three annual upgrades to the Ritz-Carlton Club level on paid stays.
+A $100 hotel credit on paid stays of two nights or longer.
+A 10 percent annual points premium on card purchases.

 There’s a $395 annual fee for this card, but no foreign transaction fees.